 Each annual provider cohort is expected to include several agencies, each of which will identify implementation teams to pioneer Zero Suicide approaches within their organizations.
 The number of potential clients who could benefit from the resulting enhanced services provided by these teams is indeterminate and likely to vary by agency.
 Additional individuals reached by suicide prevention trainings will vary depending on funding allocation.

-- Improved perception of health and behavioral health issues and disorders - 3.
+- 2. How well?
+Service Quality Measures - Improved perception of health and behavioral health issues and disorders - 3.
 Is anyone better off?
 Individual Outcome Measure - Reduced behavioral health risk factors